The 5 (7) Senses

 Our Limbic system as stated above will also remember unpleasant smells, this can cause what is known as 'bait shyness'.

-In humans we have the same response, think about someone who can't eat oysters or mussels, this is generally linked to having being exposed to a bad one and the severity of their reaction makes it physically impossible for them to try them again.
+In humans we have the same response, think about someone who can't eat oysters or mussels, this is generally linked to having been exposed to a bad one and the severity of their reaction makes it physically impossible for them to try them again.

 It can also be linked to food phobias in childhood as well as certain smells, if something smells rotten then we react to it as dangerous, especially if you ate the item as this links the item to a physical reaction as well.